Overview

 [local]$ eval `ssh-agent`

-It will respond with your private key's fingerprint.
-You can confirm that fingerprint by generating a fingerprint from your custom key's public file.
+- Confirm that fingerprint by generating a fingerprint from your custom key's public file.

-Step 4 — Confirming the SSH connection
+Confirming the SSH connection (DreamHost server)

 [server]$ ssh username@server.dreamhost.com